-Introduction to STS token
+Introduction to the STS token

-Set up the STS token
+Set the STS token

-- Method 1: Use STS token directly
+- Method 1: Use the STS token

 from aliyunsdkcore.client import AcsClient from aliyunsdkcore.auth.credentials import StsTokenCredential sts_token_credential = StsTokenCredential('sts_access_key_id', 'sts_access_key_secret', 'sts_session_token') acs_client = AcsClient(region_id='cn-hangzhou', credential=sts_token_credential)where:

 - region-id is the region ID that you are using.
 You can call DescribeRegions to query the most recent region list.